Chicago Truck Accident Liability

 Truck Accident Liability in Chicago

-The attorneys of Salvi, Schostok & Pritchard have been helping injured people for over 40 years and know how to prove liability in a truck accident in Chicago.
-Our skilled lawyers have recovered over $2.5 billion for our clients, including over 350 settlements or verdicts of $1 million or more – a testament to our deep understanding of personal injury law and our ability to win complex cases.
+The truck accident attorneys of Salvi, Schostok & Pritchard have been helping injured people for over 40 years and know how to prove liability in a truck accident in Chicago.
+Our skilled lawyers have recovered over $3.5 billion for our clients, including over 400 settlements or verdicts of $1 million or more – a testament to our deep understanding of personal injury law and our ability to win complex cases.
 Call now or complete our contact form to begin a free consultation with a truck accident lawyer in Chicago.

 Liability for a Chicago truck crash usually comes down to negligence.
 Negligence is a legal term of art that means someone failed to act with reasonable care and caused harm to another person.